babynus/projeqtor/branches/V7.2/projeqtor/docs/user/Tools.rst

 * Insertion into "Planning" elements (activity, project), automatically inserts an element in the table “PlanningElement”.
 * The data of this table can be inserted into the import file.

+.. rubric:: Tickets
+* Do not import the value of "real work" on tickets, even if it is specified in the import file.

 .. raw:: latex